mbuscemi/elm-test-runner/README.md

 1. Open a project folder that has Elm tests in it.
 Typically, this is a directory that has an `elm-package.json` file, a `tests` directory that contains Elm files exposing functions of type `Test`.
 I recommend that you set up your test directory with `elm-test init` in order to ensure compatibility.
 2. Go to Packages → Elm Test Runner → Toggle Dashboard, or use ⌘-Alt-T to open the test pane.
-3. Click the "Run All" button, or use ⌘-T to run tests.
+3. Click the "Run All" button, or use Alt-T to run tests.
 4. Wait for the test run to complete.
 5. Click on individual failing tests to view the failure results for those tests.